Hearable-Dongle/SoloSpeech/README.md

 ## Citations

-If you find this work useful, please consider contributing to this repo and cite this work:
+If you find this work useful, please consider contributing to this repo and cite our work:
 ```
 @misc{wang2025solospeechenhancingintelligibilityquality,
       title={SoloSpeech: Enhancing Intelligibility and Quality in Target Speech Extraction through a Cascaded Generative Pipeline},